andre-brandao/pyprland/Getting-started.md

 command = "kitty --class kitty-stb-logs stbLog"
 ```

-Sometimes some plugins (like scratchpad) may require a little bit of help to get the desired behavior.
-For instance, the scratchpad plugin requires some rules to get a good first display (only if `lazy` is set to `False`), eg:
+The scratchpad plugin can require a little bit of help to get the desired behavior (fixed floating state, zero glitch first display if `lazy` isn't used, ...), eg:

 ```bash
 bind = $mainMod,V,exec,pypr toggle volume